-08/01/2024 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval.
+08/01/2025 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval. are not in place MDA will remove the application from funding consideration.
 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval.
 All approvable documents and responses to comments necessary for loan award must be submitted to MDEQ for review and approval.
-08/15/2024 (N/A) MDA provides conformation to MDEQ of which projects fall within the funding range for CDBG grants for construction contingent upon matching funds being in place.
+08/15/2025 (N/A) MDA provides conformation to MDEQ of which projects fall within the funding range for CDBG grants for construction contingent upon matching funds being in place.
 MDEQ will not award a WPCRLF loan until this notification from MDA is provided.
-(N/A) (IUP Approval) - 09/2024 Loan applicants receive WPCRLF loan awards from MDEQ.
+(N/A) (IUP Approval) - 09/2025 Loan applicants receive WPCRLF loan awards from MDEQ.
 The amount of the loan will be the total WPCRLF eligible cost less the ARC award amount to be applied to WPCRLF eligible costs.
 Loan applicants receive WPCRLF loan award from MDEQ.
 The amount of the loan will be the total WPCRLF eligible cost less the CDBG amount to be applied to WPCRLF eligible work.
 Loan applicants receive WPCRLF loan awards from MDEQ.
 The amount of the loan will be the total WPCRLF eligible cost less the RUS award amount to be applied to WPCRLF eligible costs.
 (Upon Grant Award) MARO provides notification to MDEQ that ARC awards have been made.
+MDEQ copies MARO on the award letter.
 MDA provides notification to MDEQ that CDBG awards have been made.
+MDEQ copies MDA on the award letter.
 RUS provides notification that RUS awards have been made.
+MDEQ copies RUS on the award letter.
 (Upon Loan Award) MDEQ copies MARO on the award letter.
 MDEQ copies MDA on the award letter.
-MDEQ copies RUS on the award letter.
+MDEQ copies KOS on the award letter.

-[Note: Due to unavoidable delays in preparation of the FY-2024 IUP, the above schedules reflect the typical "standard" schedules, rather than being tailored to fit the actual FY-2024 WPCRLF funding schedules.]
+[Note: Due to unavoidable delays in preparation of the FY-2025 IUP, the above schedules reflect the typical "standard" schedules, rather than being tailored to fit the actual FY-2025 WPCRLF funding schedules.]

-\ General Guidance regarding WPCRLF/RUS coordination: The RUS is an agency of the United States Department of Agriculture which provides loans and grants for water and wastewater projects.
+General Guidance regarding WPCRLF/RUS coordination: The RUS is an agency of the United States Department of Agriculture which provides loans and grants for water and wastewater projects.
 Eligible applicants must be public bodies, nonprofit organizations, or Indian tribes that serve communities with populations under 10,000.
 RUS funds may be used in conjunction with other Federal, State, or local funds.
 Applications for RUS funds will be accepted at any time during the year, and involve an environmental review that includes public notifications and comment periods.
 RUS projects are funded at any time during the year as long as funds are available.
 RUS funds are allocated by Congress in October of each year, and are usually spent as complete applications are received.
 Therefore, it is generally to the applicant's advantage to file applications earlier in the fiscal year.

-\\ WPCRLF Priority System Deadline (Other deadlines, not shown above, may also be contained in the WPCRLF Priority System.)
+WPCRLF Priority System Deadline (Other deadlines, not shown above, may also be contained in the WPCRLF Priority System.)

-\\\ "To Be Determined" (Date has not yet been set.)
+"To Be Determined" (Date has not yet been set.)